Company Logo - Home Link

 Their airport code is CIA.

-Ciampino Airport only has one terminal for commercial flights, and they typically don’t have many flights coming from or going overseas.
+Rome Ciampino Airport only has one terminal for commercial flights, and they typically don’t have many flights coming from or going overseas.

-Since there is only one terminal, all you need to do is check in and find your gate.
+Since there is only one terminal, all you need to do is check-in and find your gate.

 Although it might not take as much time, this Rome airport won’t be an option for most international travelers.